Why Your Vacuum Is Smoking or Smells Like Burning

 Step 4: Address Electrical Smells or Sparks

-• Sparks or popping sounds
+• Sparks

-• Persistent burnt odor even after cleaning
+• A burnt smell that continues after cleaning

-• Smoke from the motor housing
+• Smoke coming from the motor housing

-Stop using the vacuum if you notice these.
-Consult a professional or the brand’s customer service.
+Stop using the vacuum immediately if you notice any of these signs.
+Contact a technician or the brand’s customer service.
 Continuing to use a vacuum with electrical damage can be dangerous.
-Advanced models like the Narwal Freo Z Ultra detect electrical faults early and stop automatically to prevent short circuits.

 What to Do Immediately When Your Vacuum Starts Smoking

-1. Unplug it right away.
+1. Unplug it immediately.

 2. Move it to a nonflammable surface, such as tile or concrete.